dschuermann/privacy-box/README.md

 PrivacyBox
 ==========

-This does not compile currently!
+This is not working currently!
+Don't use it!

-nothing to see here, move along...